material-components/material-components-ios/components/TextFields/docs/color-theming.md

 let colorScheme = MDCSemanticColorScheme()

 // Step 3: Apply the color scheme to your component

-// Each text field style has a different themer API.
-Please look at the APIs
-// in the extension for more details.
+// Applying to a text field MDCTextFieldColorThemer.apply(colorScheme, to: textField)

+// Applying to an input controller MDCTextFieldColorThemer.applySemanticColorScheme(colorScheme, to: inputController)

+// Applying to a specific class type of inputController MDCTextFieldColorThemer.applySemanticColorScheme(colorScheme,
+    toAllControllersOfClass: MDCTextInputControllerUnderline.self)
 ```

 #### Objective-C